 Privilege levels are operator, system, and administrator.
 These privilege levels correspond with the operator, system, and administrator levels of the menu system.

-A person using an ID assigned for operator privilege can only access authorized functions at the operator-level.
-Specifically, he or she may be able to connect to one or more of the serial ports and view the System Activity Log and System Status screen.
-You can authorize each of these functions individually when configuring a specific user profile.
+A person using a name and password assigned operator privilege, for example, can only access operator-level functions in the Model 125.
+Specifically, he or she can connect to one of the serial ports or view the System Activity Log or System Status screen, if these last two options are available on the Operator Menu.

-A person using an ID with system privilege can work at the system level as well as the operator level.
-He or she can access specifically authorized operator-level functions, and by typing system at the operator level, all system-level functions.
+A person using a name-and-password combination with system privilege can work at the system level as well as the operator level.
+And a person with administrator privilege can work at all three levels.